 TL;DR: Boo's parents don't appear to be very caring/observant.What's up with Boo's parents?
 Boo is off in monster land for at least a few days, but her parents aren't worried that she's not around?

-#75 on The Most Rewatchable Moviessee more on Monsters, Inc.
+#21 on The Best Movies for Kidssee more on Monsters, Inc.

 Film: Inside Out